Grounded continues its tour of Queensland with Flying Arts Alliance, now open at Tableland Regional Gallery, 16 Robert Street, Atherton until 4 March.

-The Grounded exhibition, a commission by Glasgow Life for Festival 2014 Commonwealth Games, has also shown since at An Lanntair Art Gallery in Stornoway, Isle of Lewis, as a partner event at Hebtember Festival and at The Judith Wright Centre for Contemporary Arts in Brisbane, before beginning its two-and-a -half year tour of Queensland with Flying Arts Alliance, which is now half way through its final year.
+The Grounded exhibition, a commission by Glasgow Life for Festival 2014 Commonwealth Games, has also shown since at An Lanntair Art Gallery in Stornoway, Isle of Lewis, as a partner event at Hebtember Festival and at The Judith Wright Centre for Contemporary Arts in Brisbane, before beginning its two-and-a -half year tour of Queensland with Flying Arts Alliance.

 You can link to information about the exhibition at these links: Introductory panel in English and Introductory panel in Gaelic.
 In brief, Grounded is the creative outcome from two residencies: one in the Gaelic speaking Outer Hebrides of Scotland, and one with Australian Aboriginal Nations of the central deserts.
 The images, sounds, audiovisuals and stories are set side by side to draw on parallels that cross continents and nations.
 Two places with nothing and everything in common.